AperiodicMethods/AperiodicMethods/notebooks/README.md

 This notebook introduces how the method comparison simulations are done.

+#### 31-WithinComparisons

+This notebook compares methods within the different method types, comparing, for example, different complexity measures to each other.

-#### 31-Comparisons
+#### 32-BetweenComparisons

-This notebook compares methods across the same set of simulated data comparing within and between frequency and time domain methods.
+This notebook compares methods across different methods types, including testing different types of time domain methods to each other, and comparing time domain methods to frequency domain methods.

 ## 4) Empirical Comparisons